Hwang187/Yelp_Analysis/README.md

 This project is aim to help restaurant owners to gain high ratings on Yelp.com by giving recommendations based on our analysis of review and business data of Yelp.

 ### WorkFlow
-The data processing and analysis workfolw are following:
+The data processing and analysis workflow are following:
 1. Excavating Las Vegas business
 2. Excavating Related reviews and weather data
 3. Data cleaning and preparation